 Evolution of Neural Network Architectures for Data Processing

 Neural networks process information layer by layer.
-Each layer takes in data, transforms it, and passes it on.
+Each layer receives data, transforms it, and passes it on.
 The more layers there are, the more complex the patterns the network can detect.
-This principle has been around for a long time and has proven its worth in image recognition, sound classification, and signal analysis.
+This principle has been working for a long time and has proven its worth in image recognition, audio classification, and signal analysis.

 But with text, things turned out to be more complicated.

 Language is structured differently than pixels in an image.
-The meaning of a word depends on its surroundings: «pitch» means something different depending on whether you are talking about a playing field, a musical tone, or a sales presentation.
-Connections between words are not always local – a pronoun at the end of a sentence might refer to a noun at the very beginning.
-Long context, shifting dependencies, and polysemy – all of these created problems for architectures that processed text sequentially, word by word.
+The meaning of a word depends on its environment: the word «key» means different things depending on whether you are talking about a door lock, a cryptographic code, or a musical pitch.
+Connections between words are not always local – a pronoun at the end of a sentence might refer to a noun from its beginning.
+Long context, volatile dependencies, polysemy – all of this created problems for architectures that processed text sequentially, word by word.

-Models operating on the «read the previous word – predict the next one» principle managed short fragments well enough, but struggled to hold onto context throughout a long text.
-Information from the start of a phrase would «dissolve» into intermediate calculations by the time it reached the end.
+Models operating on the «read the previous word – predict the next one» principle handled short fragments well, but struggled to retain context over a long text.
+Information about the beginning of a phrase managed to «dissolve» in intermediate calculations by the time it reached the end.

 This is exactly where a new idea emerged in 2017.